FilipVujovic/Crypto-Overview-Dashboard/README.md

 # Crypto-Overview-Dashboard
-This is a Spring API developed as an internship project in Levi9.

 The API serves as a overview dashboard for different cryptocurrencies.
 The data source for the API is the Coin Cap API (https://docs.coincap.io).